FrigoEU/psc-ide-vim/README.md

 ![:PSCIDE omnicompletion gif](http://frigoeu.github.io/gifs/omnicompletion.gif)

 ## Prerequisites
-* Have psc-ide-server installed and available on your path
+* Have psc, psc-ide-server and psc-ide-client installed and available on your path.
+From version 0.8.1.0 of PureScript on, psc-ide-server and psc-ide-client are installed when installing PureScript.
 * Have port 4242 free
 * Have a bower.json file on the root path of your project.
 The plugin will climb upward on the file tree until it finds bower.json.